aidanbudd/bosc2015/bosc2015UnconfWriteupDescribingProcess.md

-# Process used to develop BOSC2015 Unconference Sessions on OS communities to an article
+# Process used to develop BOSC2015 Unconference Sessions on Open Source communities to an article

 Description of process used to work towards an article describing.
 Might be useful/interesting for others who want to crowdsource in this way to have this information.